qmk/qmk_firmware/docs/newbs_flashing.md

 In this case, you'll have to fall back on specifying the bootloader.

-There are five main bootloaders that are used, usually.
-Pro-Micro and clones use Caterina, and Teensy's use Halfkay, OLKB's AVR boards use QMK-DFU, other atmega32u4 chips use DFU, and most ARM boards use ARM DFU.
+There are five main bootloaders that are used.
+Pro Micro and clones use Caterina, Teensys use HalfKay, OLKB's AVR boards use QMK-DFU, other ATmega32U4 boards use DFU, and most ARM boards use ARM DFU.

 You can find more information about the bootloaders in the [Flashing Instructions and Bootloader Information](flashing.md) page.